-Decompartmentalisation & Sheetflow Enhancement of Water Conservation
+Decompartmentalisation & Sheetflow Enhancement of Water Conservation, USA

 The Water Conservation Area 3 (WCA-3) Decompartmentalization and Sheetflow Enhancement Project (Decomp Project) is designed to restore the natural ecology and hydrology of the WCA-3 portion on the Everglades.
 The project required 10 parallel runs of triple wall 60” Ø HDPE pipe in order to provide flow equalization between the two sides of a levee that runs north and south through the Everglades.
 The pipes had to be strapped down in order to prevent floatation during large storm events.